dbybanez/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [August 5, Wednesday, 2020].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started a full-stack Javascript web application using MEVN stack but modified so it would now be MMMEVN lol. https://github.com/dbybanez/database-comparison

 ### R1D2